Get business trends, tips & design ideas straight into your inbox!

 Once you have fully developed your concept, it is time to set it in motion by creating your corporate identity.
 The first impression is crucial, since it is what will drive the customers to your brand.
 Your target audience will process everything from the smells, the visuals, and sounds to create an impression of your brand.
 As far as your brand identity is concerned, you can begin with the visual elements of your brand.

 The logo is the face of the company.
 It is what your customers remember you by.
 Not only does a logo highlight the key personalities of your brand, but it also helps unite all the products your brand produces.
 A good logo is simple, unique, and memorable.
-There are multiple platforms that help you create your own logo; however, you can always seek expert advice.
+There are multiple platforms that help you make your own logo; however, you can always seek expert advice.
 Seeking expert advice will ensure that your logo is simple and relevant to the market your brand seeks to enter.

 Colors play an extremely crucial role in branding.
 Colors are said to various emotions, which is why a chunk of good fast-food restaurants use the color red because it works up the appetite.
 Sellers of organic food use the color green because it is associated with nature.